kurigohan/toolshare/README.md

 To Run:

 	1. From the terminal, change to the toolshare directory
-	2. If the directory does not contain a db.sqlite3 file for testing, create a new one - 'python manage.py syncdb'
+	2. If you would like to use the test database, rename test.sqlite3 to db.sqlite3.
+Otherwise, create a new one with 'python manage.py syncdb' command
-	3. Start the dev server - 'python manage.py runserver'
+	3. Start the dev server with 'python manage.py runserver' command
 	4. Enter the server ip in your web browser (default 127.0.0.1:8000)

 	**When creating a new database, if you create a superuser you cannot use that account to login to the main site.
 You must register a normal account to login to the toolshare site.